Nierowheezy/backend-task/README.md

 CRUD operation.
 REST API capable of CRUD operations on a "person" resource, interfacing with any database of your choice.

-These docs describe how to use the [CRUD](https://github.com/Nierowheezy/backend-task.git)API.
+These docs describe how to use the [CRUD] (https://github.com/Nierowheezy/backend-task.git)API.
 We hope you enjoy these docs.

 # How to run